 Some of the most successful entrepreneurs of our time diversify their income and/or have multiple businesses.
 The entrepreneur’s life is not for the faint of heart, but you can ease some of that stress by having income coming in from several revenue streams.

-Diversifying your business is not only lucrative but smart.
+Diversifying your photography to make passive income is not only lucrative but smart.
 It makes the slower booking months less stressful, gives you the freedom to re-invest in your business (which in turn helps you grow it even more), and allows you to take time off for vacations, maternity leave, or just a creative re-boot.
 Not to mention you could actually start saving for your future.

 I’ve been selling stock myself since 2014 with an average of 4 figures a month in extra income.
-The beauty of stock is if you are a photographer you have hard drives full of images just collecting dust that could be making you money.
+The beauty of stock as passive income for photographers is that you have hard drives full of images just collecting dust that could be making you money.
 Stock isn’t a high dollar income, but it is evergreen and as your portfolio grows, so does your average revenue.
 I know photographers in the industry that have made stock their full-time job and generate an average 5 figure income each month.
-Stock income can fluctuate monthly based on the season, your portfolio and your continuous contribution to it.
+Stock photography passive income can fluctuate monthly based on the season, your portfolio and your continuous contribution to it.
 With the stock industry, you get out of it what you put in it.
 The more you build your portfolio, follow the trends, and continually upload the more lucrative your stock career can be.
-I’ve personally been on and off again with it so my income varies, but even on the months that I don’t even touch it, I am still able to pay some bills with my stock income.
+I’ve personally been on and off again with it so my income varies, but even on the months that I don’t even touch it, I am still able to pay some bills with my stock photography passive income.

 There are a lot of stock agencies out there that vary in body of work and commission.
 Be sure to take some time to study them all and find what fits your photography style and income goals the best.
+For some, this could mean tapping into the interior photography market; for others, it could be outdoor landscape scenes.
 I work with Stocksy United, but recommend Offset, Adobe Stock and Ghetty Images as well.

-Interested in learning more about how to get started with stock photography?
+Interested in learning more about how to make passive income as a photographer using stock photos?
 I am creating a tutorial on how to get started with stock that will be released soon.
 Sign up here to be the first to know when it releases!

 Just like stock photography, you can tap into that stash of images you have been collecting on your hard drives for years and pull together a collection of fine art images to sell online to prospective collectors or home decor enthusiasts.
 Today with easy to put together e-commerce sites like Shopify, Squarespace and Wix you could have an online print shop up and running in a matter of days.
-Selling prints online will take a little more work than stock since you will have to have the images printed and shipped, but these processes are getting more and more streamlined and not too hard to do.
+And if you’re still putting together a collection of photos, editing tools like presets and profiles can go a long way to boost efficiency and deliver a higher quality end result.
+Selling prints online as means of passive income for photographers will take a little more work than stock since you will have to have the images printed and shipped, but these processes are getting more and more streamlined and not too hard to do.
 Companies like Loktah, Indie Film Lab and Artifact Uprising make it easier to get fine art high-quality prints.